John Pope-Hennessy

 Sir John Wyndham Pope-Hennessy CBE FBA FSA (13 December 1913 – 31 October 1994), was a British art historian.
-Pope-Hennessy was Director of the Victoria and Albert Museum between 1967 and 1973, and Director of the British Museum between 1974 and 1976.
+Pope-Hennessy was director of the Victoria and Albert Museum between 1967 and 1973, director of the British Museum between 1974 and 1976, and subsequently lead the department of European painting at the Metropolitan Museum of Art in New York until 1988.
 He was a scholar of Italian Renaissance art.
 Many of his writings, including the tripartite Introduction to Italian Sculpture, and his magnum opus, Donatello: Sculptor, are regarded as classics in the field.

 Early years

-Born into an Irish Catholic family in the Belgravia district of Central London, Pope-Hennesssy's father was Major-General Richard Pope-Hennessy, who was the son of the politician John Pope Hennessy.
-Pope Hennessy's mother was Dame Una Pope-Hennessy.
-He was the elder of two sons; his younger brother, James Pope-Hennessy was a noted writer.
+Born into an Irish Catholic family in the Belgravia district of Central London, Pope-Hennesssy's father was Major-General Richard Pope-Hennessy, who was the son of the politician Sir John Pope Hennessy.
+Pope-Hennessy's mother was Dame Una Pope-Hennessy.
+He was the elder of two sons; his younger brother, James Pope-Hennessy, was a noted writer.

 Pope-Hennessy was educated at Downside School, a Catholic boarding school for boys, in Stratton-on-the-Fosse.
-He then went on to Balliol College at the University of Oxford, where he specialised in modern history.
+He then went on to Balliol College, Oxford, where he specialised in modern history.
 At Oxford, he was introduced by Logan Pearsall Smith, a family friend, to Kenneth Clark, who later became a mentor.

-Upon graduation, Pope-Hennessy embarked his journeyman years by travelling in continental Europe and becoming acquainted with art collections, both public and private.
+Upon graduation, Pope-Hennessy embarked on his grand tour by travelling in continental Europe and becoming acquainted with art collections, both public and private.

+During World War II he served as a Flight Lieutenant in the Deputy Directorate of Intelligence at the Air Ministry.